CH101 - The Fourth Century

 The Origenist Controversy - Part II

-We have only touched on the controversy that revolved around some of the writings of the great Alexandr6ian father, Origen [see the introduction to Origen, and the introduction to the trinity which also flows from Origen's thought].
-The conflict with Arius brings Origen back into the picture - this conflict is the first major theological struggle over the trinity and is the main reason Emperor Constantine called the first "catholic" council of church leaders, the Council of Nicea in 325 AD.
+We have only touched on the controversy that revolved around some of the writings of the great Alexandrian father, Origen [see the introduction to Origen, and the introduction to the trinity which also flows from Origen's thought].
+The conflict with Arius brings Origen back into the picture - this conflict is the first major theological struggle over the definition of the trinity and is the main reason Emperor Constantine called the first "catholic" council of church leaders, the Council of Nicea in 325 AD.

 After Origen's death, church leaders and thinkers continued to struggle with the concepts of how the Father and Son fit together.
 Following the transcendence of Clement and Origen, Arius held that the only "unbegotten" being was the Father, thus no other creature was like Him.
 Jesus, the Son, was begotten, so Arius maintained that the Son was created.
 If he was created, then "there was a time when he was not," there was a time when the Son did not exist.
 THIS was his undoing.
 The Meletians demanded that Arius be disciplined - a council was called in 318 AD - one hundred bishops attended and condemned Arius to be exiled.
 By the time we get to the Nicean Council a true struggle for power was taking place in Alexandria.
-The Arians had taken some "catholic" churches and bishopics by some kind of force, and established other churches/bishopics of their own.
-The "catholics" had been able to retake some, but in the end, two separate churches (denominations) had developed in Egypt.
-This was a situation that Emperor Constantine did not accept.
+The Arians had established their own churches and their own leaders - two separate churches (denominations) had already started to develop in Egypt.
+This was a situation that Emperor Constantine would not accept.

 Constantine and Faith

+To understand Constantine's role in Christianity, you must understand how he viewed the Church.
 It is important to realize that Constantine always pushed for peace and unity in the church.
 He was not as concerned with the theological or doctrinal issues as he was to push for unity.
-We will see later in the discussion on the Council of Nicea that Constantine's goal was unity in the church.
+We will see later in the discussion on the Council of Nicea that unity was Constantine's goal - the theological debate was not his major concern.

 Constantine, Faith and the Sun God